-How to Build Credit From Scratch — A 5-Step 12-Month Plan
+How to Build Credit From Scratch (12-Mo Plan)

 Whether you're new to the U.S., just turned 18, or rebuilding after a setback, here's the fastest legal path to a usable U.S. credit score — with month-by-month milestones, recommended account types, and the utilization math that actually moves the needle.